prince-harry-king-charles-relationship/.github/profile/README.md

 According to **Royal commentator Richard Fitzwilliams**, "The bond between Charles and Harry is not broken — just bruised."
 However, some believe King Charles is “focused on the crown” rather than reconciliation.

-> 📌 **LSI Keywords**: Prince Harry royal drama, Charles and Harry latest news, Royal expert opinions, Monarchy and family, Royal reconciliation
+> 📌 ** Keywords**: Prince Harry royal drama, Charles and Harry latest news, Royal expert opinions, Monarchy and family, Royal reconciliation

 ---